Hypp Sports HD

-HyppSports is an in-house IPTV network in Malaysia dedicated to broadcasting sports-related content 24 hours a day.
-It is available exclusively on unifi TV via Channel 701 (HD) to subscribers of either stand-alone channel pack, Ultimate Pack, or any of the ethnic-curated packs (Aneka Plus, Ruby Plus, Varnam Plus).
+HyppSports was an in-house IPTV network of channels in Malaysia dedicated to broadcasting sports-related content 24 hours a day.
+It was available exclusively on unifi TV via Channel 701 (HD) to subscribers of either stand-alone channel pack, Ultimate Pack, or any of the ethnic-curated packs (Aneka Plus, Ruby Plus, or Varnam Plus).

-Launched in 2012 as one of unifi TV original channels, HyppSports Illustrated 1 (a joint-venture between unifi TV and Sports Illustrated Asia) offers a sports of international sporting events such as football, badminton, motorsport, rugby, volleyball and golf. unifi TV also operates two sister channels, HyppSports Illustrated 2 and HyppSports 3 on Channels 702 & 703 respectively, along with a high definition simulcast of all channels.
+Launched in 2012 as one of unifi TV original channels, HyppSports Illustrated 1 (a joint venture of unifi TV and Sports Illustrated Asia) offered international sporting events in sports such as football, badminton, motorsport, rugby, volleyball and golf. unifi TV also operated two sister channels, HyppSports Illustrated 2 and HyppSports 3 on Channels 702 & 703 respectively, along with a high definition simulcast of all channels.

 HyppSports 2

 HyppSports Illustrated 2 is the first sister channel of HyppSports Illustrated 1.
 Launched on 15 November 2012, it is broadcast on unifi TV via Channel 702 in high-definition.
 Sporting events that are aired on this network include the American competitions like NFL and NHL and the Mexican competitions like Copa MX.
 On 1 August 2018, the channel, along with HyppSports 1 HD will be off-aired on unifi TV due to declining popularity of viewers.